 Editors jump in when the manuscript is done to fine-tune the book and make it ready to publish.

-The goal of book coaching is to get your story out of your head and heart and onto the page.
+The goal of Unleash Your Inner Author book coaching and courses is to get your story out of your head and heart and onto the page.

 A Book Coach gets involved at the beginning of the creative process, usually before much writing is done.
 Authors want guidance about how to approach their writing to make a powerful impact with their books.